 Along the lines of oxygen, respiratory support is also a critical need for COVID-19.
 Here we summarize well-known estimates of ventilator shortages in HICs, explore implications for LMICs, and provide examples of innovations being explored to address this gap in supply versus demand.

 Currently there are an estimated 60,000 to 160,000 ventilators in the U.S. However, it is estimated that the COVID-19 pandemic may require up to 1 million ventilators.
 In addition to the shortage of ventilator equipment and insufficient production of ventilator parts and consumables, the U.S. may face other challenges relating to “Staff” who can operate ventilators, including a lack of skilled respiratory therapists and biomedical engineers to support ventilator use and function.
-Furthermore, currently, procedures that could decrease the need for intubation and increase the safety of extubation, such as high flow nasal cannula (HFNC), CPAP, and BiPAP, are relatively contraindicated due to the hypothetical risk of aerosolization of SARS-CoV-2.
+Furthermore, currently, procedures that could decrease the need for intubation and increase the safety of extubation, such as high-flow nasal cannula (HFNC), CPAP, and BiPAP, are relatively contraindicated due to the risk of aerosolization of SARS-CoV-2.

-Resource-limited settings, such as rural areas in LMICs, have long struggled with the emerging scarcity that HICs are facing due to the surge of critically ill COVID-19 patients, including lack of ICU beds, lack of ventilatory equipment, lack of skilled technicians to operate ventilators, and an inability to repair ventilators.
-Healthcare facilities in LMICs may face additional challenges such as inability to monitor patients’ oxygen saturations or arterial blood gas (ABG) readings, lack of portable x-rays, inconsistent access to electricity, and the aforementioned challenges with oxygen delivery.
+Resource-limited settings, such as rural areas in LMICs, have long struggled with the emerging scarcity that HICs are just now facing due to the surge of critically ill COVID-19 patients, including lack of ICU beds, lack of ventilatory equipment, lack of skilled technicians to operate ventilators, and an inability to repair ventilators.
+Healthcare facilities in LMICs may face additional challenges such as inability to monitor patients’ oxygen saturations or arterial blood gas readings, lack of portable x-rays, inconsistent access to electricity, and the aforementioned challenges with oxygen delivery.
 Some studies have shown evidence of high mortality rates even among the relatively few patients who are able to access invasive mechanical ventilation.
 This is often due to a lack of or inadequate access to ancillary support services, such as portable x-rays, sedation, and suction devices.